 - Entrances and Exits.
 The transition from the house to the deck should be a natural, easy one.
 It’s also best to factor in another entrance/exit from the deck to the yard.

-When you’re building your own deck with Humboldt Redwood, the design options are nearly limitless.
+Whether you’re building your own deck with Humboldt Redwood, or working with an expert to help you build the deck of your dreams, the design options are nearly limitless.
 The Deck Designer Tool can help you put it all together so you can see it before you start to build it.
 No matter how your deck design turns out, it’s sure to be a welcome addition that adds value and enjoyment to your home.